 The ketogenic diet is a low-carb, high-fat diet that can shift your metabolism into a fat-burning state called ketosis.
 In ketosis, your cells use less glucose and burn more fat, which is ideal for weight loss.

 Two interdependent physiological states signal your body to enter ketosis[*]:

 - Low blood glucose levels (low blood sugar)

 - Low insulin levels

 The goal of the keto diet is to simultaneously promote both these states.
-That’s why keto is low-carb — to keep blood sugar and insulin low.

 When choosing a stevia product, look for high-purity stevia extract standardized to at least 95% glycosides.
 That’s the level of purity approved by the FDA[*].